On the enumeration of plane bipolar posets and transversal structures: Oriented planar maps and tandem walks in the quadrant

 \section{Oriented planar maps and tandem walks in the quadrant}

-We recall in Section~\ref{sec:KMSW} the KMSW bijection, which encodes plane bipolar orientations by certain quadrant walks, while controlling the number of edges, vertices, and faces of each type.
-Then, in Section~\ref{sec:appli_KMSW}, we show how the bijection can be applied to plane bipolar posets (in two different ways) and to transversal structures.
+After general definitions and properties on plane bipolar orientations in Section~\ref{sec:bipo}, we recall in Section~\ref{sec:KMSW} the KMSW bijection, which encodes plane bipolar orientations by certain quadrant walks, while controlling the number of edges, vertices, and faces of each type.
+Then, respectively in Section~\ref{sec:appli_KMSW} and Section~\ref{sec:appli_ts}, we show how the bijection can be applied to plane bipolar posets (in two different ways) and to transversal structures.